dannymcq2/readmejs/README.md

 # readme generator

 ## Description
-will help create readme files for projects
+This project will help assist in creating readme files when needed for any project.

 ## Table of Contents
 - [Installation](#installation)